jpoberhauser/jpoberhauser.github.io/_posts/2020-05-23-DeepLearningFlashcards.md

 * Pick a confidence threshold so that recall is equal to each of `[0, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, 1]` so for example you would pick thresholds like `[.9999, .98, .976, .96, .94, .93, .925, .85, .65, .5, .01 ]`

-At each of those thresholds, calcualte **precision** and then average of all of them: so something you could get for your precision would be:
+At each of those thresholds, calculate **precision** and then average of all of them: so something you could get for your precision would be:
 `[1, .99, .9, .85, .75, .7, .68, .65, .64, .6, .1]` and then take the average of this precision vector.